merissab44/CollegeRate/README.md

 Once they swipe right, it will prompt them to send a message or they can send one later.
 All of the places saved will pop up on their profile and they can click and message them directly from there as well.
 This ensures that emails aren’t flooded with messages from places you aren’t interested in anymore.
+Lastly, We want to deploy our beta version to heroku.